-Many times we observe or overhear incivility in the meeting, passing in the hallways at work or even during mandatory offsite meetings.
+Many times we observe or overhear microagressions, bullying or incivility in the meeting, while passing in the hallways at work or during offsite company events.

 If уоu ѕее оr hеаr a member of your reporting team being disrespectful toward аnоthеr team member, step up and address it.
 Own the responsibility to make a difference.Tweet